Opposition readies for Budget delivery

 Opposition Shadow Finance Minister Chris Saunders said he wants to clear direction from Government.

-“Based the latest ESO statistics the numbers are not trending in the right direction for the Cayman Islands nor the Cayman people and what we are looking for is policies, not rhetoric, solid policies,” Mr. Saunders said.
+“Based the latest ESO statistics the numbers are not trending in the right direction for the Cayman Islands nor the Caymanian people and what we are looking for is policies, not rhetoric, solid policies,” Mr. Saunders said.

 The LA is being spruced up for the new session where the full breakdown of how the Government plans to spend money over the next two years will be delivered.
 The Opposition members claim Government’s fell SPS fell $50 million short of what the actual projected budget for the next two-year cycle.